Trekking is one of the most adventurous and exciting sports in the world. And, that too in the Everest region. What a bliss!

 Mt.
 Everest is the tallest mountain in the world and while reaching the summit might not be for everyone, even reaching the base camp is a great feat in itself.
 The Everest Base Camp Trek is a once-in-a-lifetime kind of experience.

 But, there are various factors that need to be put into consideration, to make the trip a truly memorable one.
-Five of many such tips are described below to ensure that you have the time of your life.
+Here are five things to know before the Everest Base Camp Trekking, five of many such tips are described below to ensure that you have the time of your life.

 Table of Contents